Sakura Wars: Localization

 While Hiroi wanted the series to be released worldwide, nearly all games in the Sakura Wars series remain exclusive to Asian territories.
 Early efforts at localizing the series were not undertaken because of Sega's uncertainty over whether the game's blend of genres would find a large enough audience outside Japan to be profitable.
 An unspecified attempt by Sega to localize the game stalled during the concept approval stage.
 No official reason was ever given.
 The PSP ports of Sakura Wars and Thou Shalt Not Die were scheduled for the North American market, but it were canceled.
-It was later explained that the Sony classified Sakura Wars as a text novel, which made then-future licensing for importation and translation difficult.
+It was later explained that Sony classified Sakura Wars as a text novel, which made then-future licensing for importation and translation difficult.

 A Korean translation of So Long, My Love was published in South Korea by Sega in 2006.
 The PC CD-ROM versions of Sakura Wars and its sequel were localized and released in Russia by Akella in 2006 and 2008 respectively.
 Dysin Interactive published the PC versions of Sakura Wars to Is Paris Burning? in China, and Fall in Love, Maidens was released in the region by Beijing Entertainment All Technology.

 The first official English release in the Sakura Wars series is So Long, My Love, which was translated by NIS America in collaboration with Red Entertainment and Idea Factory.
 The dub was produced at Bang Zoom!
 Entertainment, and included actors from NIS America's localization of the Disgaea series.
 The team also included the Japanese voice track in the PlayStation 2 version, with a dedicated translation which preserved the original character names being created for it.
 The localization took two years to complete, becoming NIS America's largest localization effort to date.
-For the 2019 reboot, Sega brought on Yakuza 0 translators Inbound Games to localise the game.
-The localised version uses the Japanese audio with subtitles in other languages.
+For Shin Sakura Wars, Sega brought on Yakuza 0 translators Inbound Games to localise the game.
+The localised version uses the Japanese audio with subtitles in other languages, and renames the game with the series namesake only.